Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Defining new operators for INEX

 The next proposition presents the truth conditions given by Definition~\ref{def: Existential quantification}.
-This result might seem quite obvious, since the definition is so straightforward, but we present the proof here with all the technical details nevertheless.

-In the proof of the next proposition, and from now on, we will use the notation for any function~$F$ that is defined in some team $X$.
+This result might seem quite obvious, since the definition is so straightforward, but we nevertheless we present a proof here with all the technical details -- also considering the use of storing operator $\rec{\tuple{\vphantom\wedge\smash{t}}}{\tuple u}$.
+In the proof of the next proposition, and from now on, we will write $\im(F):=\{F(s)\mid s\in X\}$ for any function~$F$ that is defined in some team $X$.